luk036/ellipsoid-method/ell-review.md

   \end{array}
 $$

-In [@Aliabadi2013Robust], the authors put forth the use of piecewise convex linear approximations as a proximate approximation of the robust counterpart,  thereby facilitating greater solvability through the use of interior-point algorithms.
-This approach necessitates the development of a substantial amount of programming, yet the resulting solutions are inherently imprecise.
-Nevertheless, this can be readily addressed through the cutting-plane method.
-It should be noted that in this simple example, the worst case scenario occurs when:
+In [@Aliabadi2013Robust], the authors propose the use of piecewise convex linear approximations as a proximate approximation of the robust counterpart,  thereby facilitating greater solvability through the use of interior-point algorithms.
+This approach requires the development of a significant amount of programming, which may be challenging for some teams.
+However, the resulting solutions are inherently imprecise, which is something to consider.
+However, this can be readily addressed through the cutting plane method.
+It should be noted that in this simple example, the worst-case scenario occurs when:

 - $\hat{p} = p - e_3$, $k = \bar{k} - e_3$
 - $v_1 = \bar{v}_1 + e_3$, $v_2 = \bar{v}_2 + e_3$,